 Using the personalizations system in PeopleTools, the system administrator can restrict which personalization options are driven by a locale and which can be overridden.
 In certain organizations where a corporate-wide policy exists for formatting numbers, dates, or times, the system administrator might disable the locale sensitivity or user overrides for locale-sensitive data formats.
 In this case, the system-wide defaults take effect for each personalization option disabled by the system administrator.

 Note: If user-specific formatting is not set, locale-specific formatting will be used, even if the Locale Based check box on the Define Personalizations page is not selected.
 If locale-specific formatting is not set, system-wide formatting defined on the Define Personalizations page is used.

-Use this page to specify how PeopleTools should format each field that contains numbers, dates, and times.
+Use the Regional Settings preferences on the My Preferences – General Settings page to specify how PeopleTools should format each field that contains numbers, dates, and times.
 Each individual formatting element can be overridden on a user-by-user basis.

 To override any of these values, enter the appropriate value or select one from the drop-down list box in the Override Value column.
 For example, if you prefer to use a dash ( - ) instead of a slash ( / ) to separate the components of dates, enter a dash character in the Override Value column for the Date Separator personalization option.
 Values maintained here are specific to your user ID.